 Hard drive data recovery suggests restoring files inaccessible due to mechanical, physical, or logical issues.
 On the other hand, dead hard drive recovery represents restoration when the device becomes unusable.

 PITS Global Data Recovery Services engineers have thousands of successful cases on their accounts.
 We faced various data loss scenarios and handled them with the highest success rates.
-To get assistance from our professionals, contact us by filling out our form or calling at (888) 611-0737, and our customer service will be ready to help you restore lost files from the dead hard drive.
+To get assistance from our professionals, contact us by filling out our form or calling our customer service line, and our customer service will be ready to help you restore lost files from the dead hard drive.